realtlos/Stake.us-DailyDollar/README.md

 ## Disclaimer

 This repo is for **educational purposes**.
 It only opens a web page; it does not automate clicks or claim bonuses.
 You’re responsible for complying with Stake.us Terms of Service.
+If you have any questions feel free to contact @realtlos

 ---